NSLS-II-BMM/XAS_Workshops/docs/October2023.rst

 This course was organized and presented by Lu Ma, Bruce Ravel, and Eli Stavitski with additional lectures by Denis Leshchev and Akhil Tayal.
-We are indebted to Mercy Baez and Mariah Barget for logistical support and all the other things!
+We are grateful to Mercy Baez and Mariah Barget for logistical support.

 .. _fig-groupphoto:
 .. figure::  _images/October2023_group_photo.jpg